 John Stubbs (based in NSW)

 John is a committed and passionate advocate for people affected by cancer and chronic disease.
-He has held positions on a range of consumer groups at both State and Federal level and is a regular speaker at medical conferences in Australia and internationally about health policy, advocacy and the benefits of consumer involvement.
+He has held Board and CEO positions with a range of consumer groups at both State and Federal level and is a regular speaker at medical conferences in Australia and internationally about health policy, advocacy and the benefits of consumer involvement.

-John is a Board member at Cancer Institute NSW and a committee member for the Therapeutic Goods Administration - Advisory Committee on Medicines Scheduling, various Medical Benefits Scheme Review groups and on the Consumer Advisory Committee for the NHMRC.
+John is a Board member of the Cancer Institute NSW, and the Illawarra Shoalhaven Local Health District; and a committee member for the Therapeutic Goods Administration - Advisory Committee on Medicines Scheduling, various Medical Benefits Scheme Review groups and on the Consumer Advisory Committee for the NHMRC.

-He was awarded an Honorary Associate of the University of Sydney – School of Medicine in 2009 for the work in promotion of Research and Clinical Trial in Australia and a Recognition Award from the Federal Department of Health on 2011.
+He was awarded an Honorary Associate of the University of Sydney – School of Medicine in 2009 for his work in promoting Research and Clinical Trials in Australia and a Recognition Award from the Federal Department of Health in 2011.